glouppe/info8006-introduction-to-ai/pacman/README.md

 The goal of this programming project is to implement intelligent agents for the game of Pacman.
 The project is divided into three parts:
 - **Part 1.** You must implement a Search agent for eating all the food dots as quickly as possible.
 - **Part 2.** You must implement a Minimax agent for eating all the food dots as quickly as possible, while avoiding the ghost enemies that are chasing you.
-- **Part 3.** You must implement a MDP agent for eating all the food dots as quickly as possible, in a maze where some of the walls may appear and disappear at random.
+- **Part 3.** You must implement a Bayes filter algorithm for tracking all the non-visible ghosts' positions.

 ## Table of contents